Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Advantages of alternative investments

-“The biggest benefit of alternative investments comes from their low correlation to stocks and to bonds,” Spath said.
+“The biggest benefit of alternative investments comes from their low correlation to stocks and bonds,” Spath said.
 “With stocks bleeding the profits from portfolios and bonds like dead money thanks to inflation and interest rates, alternatives are where we are putting a lot of client money.”

 While alternative assets can help reduce a portfolio’s market risk, they can also give investors exposure to potentially lucrative investments.

-“Alternative investments are often attractive from both a risk perspective and a return perspective,” says Robert R. Johnson, a professor of finance in the Heider College of Business at Creighton University.
+“Alternative investments are often attractive from both a risk perspective and a return perspective,” says Robert R. Johnson, a professor of finance at the Heider College of Business at Creighton University.
 “From a risk standpoint, alternative investments are often viewed as good diversification vehicles … Alternative investments are also often attractive from solely a return standpoint, because the returns from asset classes such as venture capital and hedge funds can … be greater than the returns from the more traditional classes.”

 • Diversification.
 With their low correlation to conventional investments, alternative assets can help diversify your portfolio, reduce market risk and maximize your overall returns.